Techtonica/curriculum/career/roles-in-tech/product-manager.md

 ### Challenge

-What kind of challenges does a Product Manageer have to face?
+What kind of challenges does a Product Manager have to face?
 Check out this [blog](https://productcoalition.com/the-6-biggest-challenges-facing-product-management-teams-in-2018-ef9fd9cfdb9a) to know more.

 ### Check for Understanding